 1) Americans are sleeping less than Canadians, Mexicans, Germans, and the British

 This poll included six nations, and the US came in at a sorry fifth place.
 US respondents said that they were sleeping about six and a half hours per work night, which put them behind everyone except Japan.
 First place for sleeping the best?
 A tie between the US's northern and southern neighbors: Canada and Mexico.
-But even those winners could stand to sleep a little more.
-Depending on whose advice you take, they should be sleeping 25 to 55 minutes more.
+But even those winners could use a little more shuteye.
+Depending on whose advice you take, they should be sleeping roughly 25 to 55 minutes more on average.

-2) Lack of sleep is related to all kinds of everyday problems
+2) Lack of sleep is related to trouble concentrating and remembering

 In this CDC analysis, people who slept less than seven hours on work nights (dark blue) were roughly 50 percent more likely to say they had trouble concentrating, remembering, working on a hobby, driving or taking public transit, taking care of financial affairs, and working.
 For a few of these, cause and effect could be working both ways.
 For example, people with financial trouble might be anxiously lying in bed thinking of said financial troubles instead of floating off to the Land of Nod.
 Then, the sleepiness this causes could be interfering with their ability to finally write up that family budget or sign up for that 401(k).